Park Lane Interchange: Services

 As of April 2021, the station is served by up to five trains per hour on weekdays and Saturday, and up to four trains per hour during the evening and on Sunday.

-Rolling stock used: Class 599 Metrocar

 Bus Station

 Park Lane Bus Station opened in May 1999, as a replacement for the former Sunderland Central Bus Station.
 It is located on the site of the former Park Lane Bus Station, which was constructed during the 1930s.

 It is served by Arriva North East and Go North East's local bus services, with frequent routes serving Sunderland and South Tyneside, as well as County Durham, Gateshead, Newcastle upon Tyne and Teesside.
 The bus station has 19 departure stands (lettered A–V), with an additional two stands used by long-distance coach services.
 Each stand is fitted with a waiting shelter, seating, next bus information displays, and timetable posters.